an-anurag/learn-python/README.md

         * reverse()	Reverses the order of the list
         * sort()	Sorts the list

  1. **tuple**

     1. Defining tuple
         1. t=()
         2. t=(10,)
         3. t=10,20,30
         4. tuple()
     1. Operations
         1. Indexing
         1. Slicing
         1. Traversing
             using for loop
     1. Tuple vs immutability:
     1. Operators for tuple
         1. Concatenation operator(+):
         2. Repetition Operator(*):
         3. in , not in Membership
     1. Tuple Packing and Unpacking:
     1. Tuple comprehension
     1. Methods
         * count()	Returns the number of times a specified value occurs in a tuple
         * index()	Searches the tuple for a specified value and returns the position of where it was found

    1. **range**

-•	**Set Sequence Types: set, frozenset**
+• **Set Sequence Types**

 1. **set**

     1. Defining set
         1. using set()
     1. Set vs immutability:
     1. Operations:
         1. Union
         1. Intersection
         1. Difference
         1. Symmetric difference
     1. Operators for set
         1. Membership operators: (in , not in)
     1. Set comprehension
     1. Methods
         * add()	Adds an element to the set
         * clear()	Removes all the elements from the set
         * copy()	Returns a copy of the set
         * difference()	Returns a set containing the difference between two or more sets
         * difference_update()	Removes the items in this set that are also included in another, specified set
         * discard()	Remove the specified item
         * intersection()	Returns a set, that is the intersection of two other sets
         * intersection_update()	Removes the items in this set that are not present in other, specified set(s)
         * isdisjoint()	Returns whether two sets have a intersection or not
         * issubset()	Returns whether another set contains this set or not
         * issuperset()	Returns whether this set contains another set or not
         * pop()	Removes an element from the set
         * remove()	Removes the specified element
         * symmetric_difference()	Returns a set with the symmetric differences of two sets
         * symmetric_difference_update()	inserts the symmetric differences from this set and another
         * union()	Return a set containing the union of sets
         * update()	Update the set with the union of this set and others

 1. **frozenset**

-•	**Byte Sequence Types: byte, bytearray**
+•	**Byte Sequence Types**

 6. **bytes**

 7. **bytearray**

 •	**Map Type: dictionary**
 1. **dict**

     1. Defining dicts
         1. d = {}
         2. d = dict()
     1. Operations
         1. Accessing
         1. Updating dicts
         1. deleting elements
     1. dict comprehensions
     1. Methods
-            * clear()	Removes all the elements from the dictionary
+        1. clear()	Removes all the elements from the dictionary
-            * copy()	Returns a copy of the dictionary
+        1. copy()	Returns a copy of the dictionary
-            * fromkeys()	Returns a dictionary with the specified keys and values
+        1. fromkeys()	Returns a dictionary with the specified keys and values
-            * get()	Returns the value of the specified key
+        1. get()	Returns the value of the specified key
-            * items()	Returns a list containing a tuple for each key value pair
+        1. items()	Returns a list containing a tuple for each key value pair
-            * keys()	Returns a list containing the dictionary's keys
+        1. keys()	Returns a list containing the dictionary's keys
-            * pop()	Removes the element with the specified key
+        1. pop()	Removes the element with the specified key
-            * popitem()	Removes the last inserted key-value pair
+        1. popitem()	Removes the last inserted key-value pair
-            * setdefault()	Returns the value of the specified key.
+        1. setdefault()	Returns the value of the specified key.
 If the key does not exist: insert the key, with the specified value
-            * update()	Updates the dictionary with the specified key-value pairs
+        1. update()	Updates the dictionary with the specified key-value pairs
-            * values()	Returns a list of all the values in the dictionary
+        1. values()	Returns a list of all the values in the dictionary

 •	User defined types
-    class
+1. class
-    writing classes
+1. writing classes

 ---------------------------------------------------------------------------------------------------------------------